October 8, 2024

 • Parody, satire and caricature.
 Another fair dealing exception covers the use of copyrighted works for parody, satire, or caricature.
 This allows individuals to use elements of a copyrighted work to create something humorous or critical, as long as it does not affect the original work’s market value or unfairly exploit the work.

 In the case of literary, dramatic, musical or artistic works, the author or creator of the work is usually the first owner of any copyright in it.
+This initial copyright ownership is crucial for determining who holds the rights to the work.
 For films, the main director and the producer are both considered joint owners of the copyright.
 However, there is an exception for works created by employees.

 If a literary, dramatic, musical, artistic work, or a film is made by an employee as part of their job, the employer typically owns the copyright (unless there is an agreement that says otherwise).